THANKS FOR LISTENING WORLD!

 -huh.

-Sometimes when you pick up the hearts, the sea hag appears and throw some bottles at you and you have to punch the bottles.
+Sometimes when you pick up the hearts, the Sea Hag appears and throw some bottles at you and you have to punch the bottles.
 And then each level you have one can of spinach that you can use.
 And once you eat the can of spinach, of course you can clear everything on the screen.
 And then there's another second level.
-She throws musical notes and you have to catch the musical notes and wimpy's in that one because there's a, because Popeye can't jump in the game.
-So if he wants to jump from one level to another, he has to fall down into a.
+She throws musical notes and you have to catch the musical notes and Wimpy's in that one because Popeye can't jump in the game.
+So if he wants to jump from one level to another, he has to fall down into like a seesaw and then it pushes them up to go in the higher level.
+It's a pretty popular game.
+I know they made a NES versions of it and stuff like that.
+But like I said, it was a Nintendo property.

 Right.